 This does not mean that we’re always as bad as we possibly can be.
 Rather it means that there is not any area of our lives that is not tainted by the mark of sin.
 Our thoughts, actions and emotions have all been corrupted by our sinful nature which we inherit from our forefathers.
 We are “sons of disobedience”, in rebellion to God and His ways.

-This means that we often think in wrong ways, do wrong things, and even our emotions can be disordered.
+This means that we often think in wrong ways, do wrong things, and even our emotions can be sinfully disordered.

-Sin’s 3 Problems
+The 3 Problems of Sin

 Sin brings three problems:

 - SIN’S PENALTY: We have failed to keep God’s holy Law—we are imperfect and guilty—thus deserving of the just PENALTY of sin.
+God, being a just Judge must punish sin.

 - SIN’S POWER: Our nature is fallen and we are slaves to sin—we are broken and unable to live rightly—we are under sin’s POWER.